About Organic Cotton

 According to manchester manufacturer and distributor Peter Byl, from Organature, he is on his last batch of “Australian“ produced organic cotton from a crop harvested three years ago”.

-Currently, most organic cotton is sourced from India, Turkey and Africa.
+Currently, most organic cotton is sourced from India, Turkey and other parts of the world.
 If more support was to be provided to the Australian cotton producers it would encourage them to convert to Organic.

 Mr Byl says that consumers are far more aware these days about the toxins which remain in fabrics after processing non-organic cotton.
 He would much prefer to use more Australian Certified Organic cotton in his extensive range of organic bedding, futon, mattress, sheets sets and bed linen.